ABDELBAKI-Mohamed/Modoock-health-challenge/README.md

 # Modoock Health Internship Challenge

-Thank you for your interest in our challenge!
-This document outlines everything you need to know about the role-based system project you'll be working on for **Modoock Health**.

----

-## 💼 Challenge Overview

-Your challenge is to develop a web-based role management system with the following features:

-### 1. User Authentication
-- Create a login system using a secure method of your choice, so long as the storage system on which is based is on the database we create on supabase.
-- Route users to different dashboards based on their role:
-  - **Admin**
-  - **Manager**
-  - **User**

-# Modook Health Internship Challenge

-Thank you for your interest in our internship program!
-This document outlines everything you need to know about the role-based system project you'll be working on for **Modook Health**.
+Thank you for your interest in our announcement!
+This document outlines everything you need to know about the role-based system project you'll be working on for this challenge.

 ---